ZFi88/RevitObjectsHelper/README.md

 ﻿# Revit object helper
-Simple library for for work with Revit objects in ORM style.
+Simple library for work with Revit objects in ORM style.

 ## Instalation
 ```